ryanarnold/orcl-script-formatter/README.md

 $ flask run
 ```

-The site can now be viwed in the URL shown.
+The site can now be viewed in the URL shown.